codemod-com/codemod-registry/msw/2/response-usages/README.md

 This codemod does not remove unused properties on the callback signature due to the fact that there are more changes in other codemods included in the `upgrade-recipe` that rely on it.
 To apply these changes, you will have to run the recipe or run a `callback-signature` codemod that will do only that and replace all the references of old signature arguments.

-### WARNING

-This codemod runs `.fixUnusedIdentifiers()` on a source file you are running it on.
-This would remove any unused declarations in the file.
-This is due to atomicity of this mod, which blindly inserts the callback structure into each msw handler callback and then cleans up the variables that are not used.

 ## Example

 ### Before